Text: Vector Calculus, 6th Ed, by Marsden and Tromba

 (Plus appendices from Calculus by Hughes-Hallett, Gleason, McCallum, et al. )

-(differentiation) and area (integration) to three (or more)
+area (integration) to three (or more) dimensions.
+The ideas

-Topics include: vectors and vector algebra, curves and surfaces
+Engineering and Physics.
+Topics include: vectors and vector algebra,

-in space, functions of several variables, partial derivatives, the
+curves and surfaces in space, functions of several variables, partial

-rule, the gradient vector, multiple integrals, volume, surface area,
+derivatives, the chain rule, the gradient vector, multiple integrals,

-the change of variables theorem, line integrals, surface integrals,
+volume, surface area, the change of variables theorem, line integrals,

-Green's Theorem, the Divergence Theorem, and Stokes' Theorem.
-In
+surface integrals, Green's Theorem, the Divergence Theorem, and Stokes'

-we will also touch on complex numbers and functions and polar
+Theorem.
+In addition we will also touch on complex numbers and

 Course Material: We will be covering essentially all of the textbook, except for Chapter 3.
-The schedule webpages (one each for the first and second halves of the semester) are available off the course webpage.
+The schedule webpage is available from the course Moodle site.
 You should check the schedule to find out what we will be covered in a given class period.
 I will expect you to read through the section before coming to class.
 Please note that this schedule will occasionally be updated.